BLOG

 At last if a problem occurs, we need to act very quickly so that the customers are not impacted.
 This is not always easy, especially if you have been asleep for a couple of hours in the middle of the night and need to react asap on an incoming alert, you really want to keep any distraction and friction on a minimum.
 Besides having to log-in and searching for issues another problem could be the way the monitoring system collects metrics and how the alerts based on aggregated metrics work.
 For example, if I want to be notified when my service has been terminated (e.g. a bug which causes an NPE or our favorite OOMKilled).
 Prometheus collects metrics with a certain frequency.
 Usually it is once every 15 seconds, so in the worst case we lose those 15 seconds if a problem occurs right after Prometheus has once again collected data.
 After that Grafana processes the data usually every minute and runs a window of last 5 minutes in order to cause an alarm or not.
 That means in the best case we get an alarm after about a minute that our critical service has been terminated, in some cases after 5 or 10 minutes.
 Why waste so much time when we can get the information directly from Kubernetes in the same second and react much faster.

-So let’s see how we can make our lives easier and separate alerts from metrics with iLert Kubernetes Agent.
+So let’s see how we can make our lives easier and separate alerts from metrics with ilert Kubernetes Agent.

 Requirements